omdxp/jslog/website/docs/intro.md

 ## Why Choose jslog?

+### High Performance
+Ranks #1 in simple logging benchmarks with 488,193 ops/sec, outperforming pino while maintaining zero dependencies.
+Average rank 1.7-2.0 across all benchmark categories.

 ### Production Ready
 Built for production environments with performance, reliability, and observability in mind.

 ### Zero Dependencies
-Lightweight and fast with no external dependencies in production.
+No external dependencies in production.
+Competitive performance with libraries that have dependencies.

 ### Type Safe
 Full TypeScript support with complete type safety and IntelliSense.